 Next up, Windows.

 I took the SSD and connected it to a Windows machine.
-Again, Windows took a long time to boot while having this connected to the motherboard via SATA connector.
+Again, Windows took a long time to boot while having SSD connected to the motherboard via SATA connector.
 I tried Initialize Disk, but it failed to initialize by generating a disk error.
-I also tried other methods via command prompt to clean and format the disk.
+I also tried other methods via command prompt (CMD) to clean and format the disk.
 Everything failed.

 I’m so glad that Marui is a VIP member on Taobao.
 We can ship back any product on the basis of a “no questions asked” guarantee.

-This review is final.
+The review is final.
 Contact me by email [email protected] if you represent https://www.colorful.cn/.
 I’ll provide you with a detailed feedback report.